 The Seven Risk Categories Buyers Use

+The seven categories are: owner dependency, client concentration, systems fragility, revenue volatility, leadership thinness, financial opacity, and legal or regulatory exposure.
 Any single category above threshold triggers a pricing adjustment.
-Multiple categories above threshold produces what buyers call a “right-sizing” of the deal — a systematic reduction of the purchase price that reflects the total risk they are taking on.
+Multiple categories above threshold produces what buyers call a “right-sizing” — a systematic reduction of the purchase price that reflects the total risk they are taking on.
 Every item on that list is fixable.
 All of them take time.
 None of them can be fixed during an active due diligence process.

 What are the most common risk categories buyers evaluate?